This isn't a chess book. It's not a robotics book. It's not even really a "leadership" book in the traditional sense.

 It's about movement building.
 It's about courage.
 It's about youth action.
 It's about what happens when you decide to start something, even when everything tells you to wait.

-But here's what we learned: every project started with the same question: "Can I actually do this?"
-And every time, the answer was yes, but only if we started.
+But here's what I learned: every project started with the same question: "Can I actually do this?"
+And every time, the answer was yes—but only once I started.

 How to start a project when you have no idea what you're doing